portofcontext/pctx-py-sandbox/README.md

 **Not a Security Boundary (Same as Docker):**

-Like Docker containers, nsjail provides [strong isolation but not a perfect security boundary](https://www.helpnetsecurity.com/2025/05/20/containers-namespaces-security/).
+Like all container solutions, Podman provides [strong isolation but not a perfect security boundary](https://www.helpnetsecurity.com/2025/05/20/containers-namespaces-security/).
 Linux namespaces were designed for resource partitioning, not security isolation.
 While they provide excellent defense-in-depth:

-- All sandboxed processes share the same Linux kernel
+- All containerized processes share the same Linux kernel
 - Kernel vulnerabilities could potentially allow escapes
 - Side-channel attacks (Spectre, Meltdown) may leak information

 **Best Practices:**
 - Keep your kernel updated with security patches
 - Use on systems with recent kernels (5.10+) that have namespace security improvements
-- Consider the VM-based approach (macOS) for maximum isolation of highly untrusted code
+- Rootless Podman provides additional security layers
 - Monitor for kernel CVEs related to namespaces and containers

 ## License